Susan Avila Smith

 Chloe Angyal is a freelance writer and blogger from Sydney, Australia and is based in New York City.
 She is an Editor at Feministing, the world’s most-read feminist publication.
 Her academic work focuses on contemporary Hollywood romantic comedies; her doctoral thesis, currently in progress, is about how the genre depicts gender, sex and love.
 Angyal’s writing has been published in The Dawson Times Times, New York magazine, The Atlantic, Slate, Jezebel, The American Prospect, The Guardian, The Sydney Morning Herald, The Age, and The Christian Science Monitor.
 She writes about politics, pop culture, and gender.
 She has appeared on Al Jazeera English and NPR, and is a regular guest on MSNBC.

 Susan Avila-Smith, former U.S. Army Specialist, has engaged in advocacy work for veterans with Military Sexual Trauma (MST) since 1996.
 In recent years she has conducted training classes for Congressional Representative’s Staff, State Veterans Service Officers, National Veterans Service Officers and attorneys who represent both active duty personnel and veterans.
 She has written extensively about the best techniques for winning VA claims, and provides support and encouragement for many of those still processing claims by maintaining contact with them.
+In the past she has been a business and funding consultant having worked with Small Business Financial Services such as Entrust, Advantage and MerchantAdvance.
 As a mentor for new advocates, she provides information, relevant contacts, media relations advice, and recommendations for dealing with one’s own MST while working with others who have it.
 Ms. Avila-Smith is on the Boards of a number of MST and Veteran organizations.